...

 Lead Time

 Before choosing a manufacturing process, one needs to consider the lead time.
-Vacuum casting is better in terms of production time.
+Vacuum Casting vs Injection Molding is better in terms of production time.
 It is easier and faster to manufacture silicone molds than molds made of aluminum or steel.
 This advantage makes vacuum casting ideal for time-sensitive operations.

 vacuum casting process